retconned/kick-js/README.md

 # R&D Notes

-- Querying chatroom IDs from the current unofficial public API requires IP whitelisting.
+- Querying chatroom IDs from the current unofficial public API endpoint requires bypassing cloudflare.
 - Sending messages, replies, and reactions also require IP whitelisting.
-- There is currently no official API from the Kick team, and attempting to access the public endpoint will mostly result in receiving 403 errors.
+- There is currently no official API from the Kick team, and attempting to access the public endpoint will mostly result in receiving 403 errors or cloudflare.